wtrscape/assets/README.md

 # assets

-This document contains the rules for our visual communication system.
+This repository contains the rules for our visual communication system.

 ## Logo